-Price 1s. cach.
+Price Is. cach.

-A Series of Complete Stories or Essays, mostly reprinted from Vols. in Bohn's Libraries, and neatly bound in stiff paper cover, with cut edges, snitable for Railway Kending.
+A Series of Complete Stories or Essays, mostly reprinted from Vols. in Bohn's Libraries, and neatly bound in stiff paper cover, with out edges, suitable for Railway Reading.

-ASCHAM (Roger).
+- ASCHAM (Roger).
 Scholemaster.
-By Professor Mayor.

-CARPENTER (Dr. W. B.).
-Physiology of Temperance and Total Abstinence.
+By Professor Mayor. - CARPENTER (Dr. W. B.).
+Physiology of Temperance and Total Abstinence. - EMERSON.

-EMERSON.
 England and English Characteristics.
-Lectures on the Raco, Ability, Manners, Truth, Character, Wealth, Religion. &c. &c.

---- Nature : An Essay.
-To which are added Orations, Lectures, and Addresses.

-- Representative Men: Seven Lectures on PLATO, SWEDENBORG, MON-TAIGNE, SHAKESPEARE, NATOLEON, and GORTHE.

----- Twenty Essays on Various Subjects.

-- The Conduct of Life.
+Lectures on the Raco, Ability, Manners, Truth, Character, Wealth, Religion. &c. &c. - Nature: An Essay.
+To which are added Orations, Lectures, and Addresses. - Representative Men: Seven Lectures on Plato, Swedenborg, Montaigne, Shakespeare, Napoleon, and Gorthe. - --- Twenty Essays on Various Subjects. - The Conduct of Life. - PRANKLIN (Benjamin).

-FRANKLIN (Benjamin).
 Autobiography.
-Edited by J. Sparks.
+Edited by J. Sparks. - HAWTHORNE (Nathaniel).

-HAWTHORNE (Nathaniel).
 Twicetold Tales.
-Two Vols, in One.

---- Snow Image, and Other Tales.

----- Scarlet Letter.

-- House with the Seven Gables.
+Two Vols, in One. - Snow Image, and Other Tries. - Scarlet Letter. - House with the Seven Gables. - Transformation; or the Marble Fawn.
+Two Parts. - HAZLITT (W.).

-HAZLITT (W.).
 Table-talk: Essays on Men and Manners.
-Three Parts.

----- Plain Speaker : Opinions on Buoks, Men, and Things.
-Three Parts.

----- Lectures on the English Comic Writers.

-- Lectures on the English Poets.

---- Lectures on the Characters of Shakespeare's Plays.

-- Lectures on the Literature of the Age of Elizabeth, chiefly Dramatic.
+Three Parts. - Plain Speaker: Opinions on Books, Men, and Things.
+Three Parts. - Lectures on the English Comic Writers. - Lectures on the English Poets. - Lectures on the Characters of Shakespeare's Plays. - Lectures on the Literature of the Age of Elizabeth, chiefly Dramatic.

-Scholemaster. | IRVING (Washington).
-Lives of : Successors of Mohammed.
+- Scholemaster. | IRVING (Washington), Lives of Successors of Mohammed.

------ Life of Goldsmith.
+- Life of Goldsmith.

----- Sketch-book.
+- Sketch-book.

--- Tales of a Traveller.
+- Tales of a Traveller.

----- Tour on the Prairies.
+- Tour on the Prairies.

-Spain.
+- Conquests of Granada and Spain, Two Parts,

+- Life and Voyages of Columbus.

 Two Parts.

------ Life and Voyages of Columbus.
-Two Parts.

------ Companions of Columbus : Their Voyages and Discoveries.
+- Companions of Columbus: Their Voyages and Discoveries.

-Advontures of Captain Bonneville in the Rocky Mountains and the Far West.
+- Adventures of Captain Bonneville in the Rocky Mountains and the Far West.

-Knickerbocker's History of New York, from the beginning of the World to the End of the Dutch Dynasty.
+- York, from the beginning of the World to the End of the Dutch Dynasty.

----- Tales of the Alhambra.
+- Tales of the Alhambra.

----- Conquest of Florida under Hernando de Soto.
+- Conquest of Florida under Hernando de Soto.

-Abbotsford & Newstead Abbey.
-Salmagundi ; or, The Whim-Whams
+- Abbotsford & Newstead Abbey.

+Salmagundi; or, The Whim-Whams

-and Opinions of LAUNCELOT LANGSTAFF, Esq.
+- and Opinions of LAUNCELOT LANGSTAFF, Esq.

---- Bracebridge Hall; or, 'The Humourists.
+- Bracebridge Hall; or, The IIu-

----- Astoria ; or, Anecdotes of an Enterprise beyond the Rocky Mountains.
+- Astoria; or, Anecdotes of an Enterprise beyond the Rocky Mountains.

----- Wolfert's Roost, and other Taics.
+- Wolfert's Roost, and other Taics.

-LAMB (Charles).
+- LAMB (Charles).
 Essays of Elia.
 With a Portrait.

 - Last Essays of Elia.

 - Elians.
 With Biographical Sketch.

-MARRYAT (Captain).
+- MARRYAT (Captain).
 Pirate and the Three Cutters.
 With a Memoir of the Author.

 The only authorised Edition; no others published in England contain the Derivations and Etymological Notes of Dr. Mahn, who devoted several years to this portion of the Work.